sagar-ahuja/LoanCalculator/README.md

 # LoanCalculator

 BDD framework to test Home Loan Calculator.
 The framework has been built, keeping in mind the lesser number of test cases, on top of JUnit, Cucumber-Java, and Selenium.
-It also makes use of Design pattern Page-Object Model (POM) along with Single Responsibility Principle (SRP).
+It is a Maven project which also makes use of Design pattern like Page-Object Model (POM) along with Single Responsibility Principle (SRP).